LabMobi/scrolls-android/scripts/nevercodeci/README.md

 ## Usage

-In order to execute the build in Nevercode the local.properties file must be correctly set up.
+In order to execute the build in Nevercode the `publish.properties` file must be correctly set up.
 The script handles this setup.

 The script must me added via Nevercode's *Environment* -> *Environment Files* section.
 All parameters need to be specified via *Environment Variables*.
 In Nevercode this can be done from *Environment* -> *Environment Variables* section.